spacemeat/pyke/README.md

 * `-h`, `--help`: Prints a help document.
 * `-c`, `--cache_makefile`: Allows the makefile's __cache__ to be generated.
 This might speed up complex builds, but they'd hvae to be really complex.
 Must precede any arguments that are not -v, -h, or -m.
 * `-m`, `--module`: Specifies the module (pyke file), or its directory if the pyke file is called 'make.py', to be run.
 Must precede any arguments that are not -v, -h, or -c.
 If no -m argument is given, pyke will look for and run ./make.py.
+* `-p`, `--phases`: Specifies a subset of phases on which to apply subsequent overrides or actions, if such arguments do not provide their own.
+Each `-p` encountered resets the subgroup.
+Option and action arguments that provide their own phases overrule `-p` for that argument, but do not reset it.
 * `-o`, `--override`: Specifies an option override to apply to some or all phases for subsequenet actions.
 If the option is given as a key-op-value, the override is pushed; if it is only a key (with no operator-value pair) the override is popped.
 * `action`: Arguments given without switches specify actions to be taken on the indicated phases.
 Any action on any phase which doesn't support it is quietly ignored.

 ### Referencing phases

-Phases have names (`short name`), as seen, but also have `full name`s, given as "group.name".
-The group name of a phase is overridden *after the makefile is run* to be the short name of the closest dependency *project phase*.
+Phases have names (`short name`s), as seen, but also have `full name`s, given as "group.name".
+For each phase, if the group name is not explicitly set, it is overridden *after the makefile is run* to be the short name of the closest dependency *project phase*.
 Project phases are thereafter given the short name `project`.
 This naming scheme allows for subprojects to be referenced by the group name on the CLI.
 We'll see some examples.

 The main project group is named according to the name of the makefile, unless it is specifically called `make.py`, in which it is name of the directory in which it resides.
 So, if your project's root contins the makefile, and is named like this:
 ```